Find your farm’s best electric poultry netting with this list of tested and approved products.

 Our tried, tested, and true electric poultry netting reviews will help you select the best product for your needs and budget.

-- PoultryNet Plus is an electrifiable, prefabricated portable mesh that arrives at your door as a complete fence.
+- ELECTRIFIABLE prefabricated portable mesh that arrives at your door as a complete fence.
 Posts are preinstalled at set intervals.
 Strong plastic struts reduce sagging between posts.
-Multiple rolls may be connected together.

 Premier offers a variety of electrical poultry netting products, but this electric fence is, without a doubt, one of the best.

-Portable and easy to assemble, it protects predators like coyotes, foxes, dogs, and raccoons.
+It is portable and easy to assemble and protects predators like coyotes, foxes, dogs, and raccoons.

-When we used this product, the only issue we noticed was that the fence is easily overcome by the growth of grass and weeds around the bottom – it loses a charge easily if you aren’t careful about doing routine maintenance.
+When we used this product, the only issue we noticed was that the fence is easily overcome by the growth of grass and weeds around the bottom – it easily loses a charge if you aren’t careful about routine maintenance.

 Another potential issue is that the gaps in the netting are large enough for small birds, like chicks and young hens, to get through.